Benitses: Location

 Benitses, a quaint fishing village located 12 kilometres south of Corfu town, Greece, is nestled between the sea and the mountainous areas of Aghii Deka and Stavros.
 The village's name first appeared in historical records in 1469.
 The name "Benitses" is derived from the ancient Greek word "Pinio," indicating the confluence of streams in the area, historically referred to as "Pinisse".

-Nestled between the Ionian Sea and the lush, verdant hills of central Corfu, Benitses enjoys a unique geographical setting that combines the best of both seaside and mountainous landscapes.
+Nestled between the Ionian Sea and the verdant hills of central Corfu, Benitses has a distinctive geographical setting as a seaside village with mountainous landscapes.

 The village lies along a sheltered bay, which contributes to its calm and clear waters.
 This protected coastal environment makes Benitses an ideal spot for various water activities such as swimming, snorkeling, and boating.
 The beaches of Benitses are a mix of pebbly and sandy stretches, fringed by tamarisk trees and other Mediterranean vegetation, offering picturesque spots for relaxation and recreation.

 Benitses in Recent History

 During the Venetian rule of Corfu, Benitses was a small yet strategically important settlement.
 The village frequently faced attacks, particularly from Ottoman forces in the 16th and 17th centuries.
 Significant Ottoman assaults occurred in 1537, 1571, and 1716, each leaving Benitses in ruins and shaping its resilient character.
 Despite these challenges, the community persisted, focusing on agriculture, especially olive oil production, aided by numerous water-powered millstones by the early 19th century.

 In the 20th century, Benitses played a crucial role during World War I when it hosted the Serbian army and government in exile.
 A temporary hospital was established in the San Stefano area to care for the wounded soldiers.
 The village saw further upheaval during World War II under Italian occupation, with significant impacts on the local community and infrastructure.
 The Vandoros building, a tall neoclassical structure at the entrance of Benitses old port, housed an Italian family during the occupation and later served as headquarters for the right-wing partisan group EDES after the war.

 The post-war years marked a significant transformation for Benitses, especially with the arrival of the first tourists in the 1960s.
 The 1970s and 1980s were a golden era, with the region's nightlife and the iconic "Spiros on the Beach" restaurant becoming a hub for both locals and tourists.